yvf/rust-ldap3/LDAP-primer.md

 Object identifiers are one of the main visible legacies of LDAP's X.500 origins.
 The main branches of the OID namespace are controlled by the international standards organizations, ISO and ITU-T (formerly CCITT.)
-Obtaining one's own OID subtree for experimentation or customization is a somewhat involved process, but is also possible without bureaucracy by [using a UUID](https://oidref.com/2.25) in the `2.25` OID arc.
+Obtaining one's own OID subtree for experimentation or customization involves the IANA (look for enterprise numbers), but is also possible without bureaucracy by [using a UUID](https://oidref.com/2.25) in the `2.25` OID arc.

 Aside from the identifier and the names, an attribute definition also describes the syntax of attribute values and the ways those values can be compared for